-Applications recommended for funding by the selecting official will be forwarded to the NOAA GMD by the Program Office.
+Applications recommended for funding by the Selecting Official will be forwarded to the NOAA Grants Management Division (GMD) by the Program Office.
 The applicant will be notified by the program office by email that their application was recommended for funding and remains under consideration.
 The applicant should be aware that the notification by the program office is not the official award notice and funding is not assured.
 Official notification happens only when the applicant receives an award notice from the Grants Officer electronically.
+The official notice of award is the Commerce Form 450 (CD-450), Financial Assistance Award, issued by the NOAA Grants Officer Electronically through NOAA's electronic grants management system, Grants Online.